 We know from the periodic table that a carbon atom has 4 valence electrons in the outermost shell.

 You can read more about the octet rule here.

 When two carbon atoms bond together, they each share 1 electron to form a single bond.That leaves three valence electrons available for bonding.

-Single bond — 1 atom shared from each atom
+Single bond — 1 electron shared from each atom

-Double bond — 2 atoms shared from each atom
+Double bond — 2 electrons shared from each atom

-Triple bond — 3 atoms shared from each atom
+Triple bond — 3 electrons shared from each atom

 Here’s a trick – if you draw a line through the middle between the bonds, you should be able to work out exactly 4 bonds on each side, because each carbon atom has 4 bonding electrons which are the valence electrons.